9 January 2020

-When you buy a park home, you own the ‘mobile home’ and you rent the ground it is placed upon.
-You can't take a mortgage out on a park home, so you will either need the funds to buy a park home outright or look at the alternative financing options that are available.
+When you buy a park home, you own the building but rent the ground it is placed upon.
+You can’t take a mortgage out on a park home, so you will either need the funds to buy a park home outright or look at the alternative financing options that are available.

 Some parks offer utilities such as gas, water and electric direct from the supplier in the same way as a traditional home, others may operate a landlord owned supply system which means gas, and water being charged to you by the park owner.
 There are rules in place to prevent you from being overcharged, for example, site owners aren’t allowed to charge you more than they’ve paid for your energy.

 As the owner of a park home, it’s important to understand there are different types of licensed sites on which mobile homes can be located and the different laws that apply to these.
 All site owners must have planning permission and a site licence from the local authority.
 This site licence will state whether the site is a holiday site or fully residential; some locations offer both permanent and holiday homes.